zew/go-questionnaire/README.md

 HTML | 6 | 96 | 31 | 319
 Python | 1 | 31 | 16 | 94
 Bourne | Shell | 3 | 17 | 19 | 76

+## Optimizations

+* The transferrer could truncate the pages from the online JSON files
+ leaving only user ID, completion time and survey data.

+* The generators could be compiled into independent executables.
+ They could then be executed on the command line with the parameters as JSON file.

+## Open / todo

+* Apply attributes `autocapitalize` and `inputmode` to text inputs

+* DesktopWidthMax for groups should not introduce horizontal margins in mobile mode

+* Height of the menu in level 2 in mobile view is dependent on nav-min-height